sadia1509/DataStructures_Algorithms/README.md

 # DataStructures_Algorithms
-for C#
+for C#,
 In order to run the program, you need to have Visual Studio with .Net dekstop development installed.
-Or you can use any other development environment. for Java
+Or you can use any other development environment. for Java,
-JavaIDE and compiler are needed. for Python
+Java IDE and compiler are needed. for Python,
 Python needs to be installed.